domhnallohanlon/my-awesome-site/_posts/2018-03-23-learning-markdown.md

 categories: jekyll markdown
 ---

 There are several "flavours" of Markdown, which is a simple and intuitive text formatting language.
-The more you know the nicer you posts will be.
+The more you know the nicer your posts will be.

 ### Background